Skip to main content

 Fort Ertbrand lies southeast of the village of Putte, in the province of Antwerp in the Flemish region in Belgium.

-Between 1859 and 1864 the young Belgian Kingdom had equipped the city of Antwerp, which had been chosen to be a National Redoubt in case of war, with a ring of 8 brick forts; Fort 1 until Fort 8.
-As the forts quickly became outdated, several new forts were added to the ring, between 1870 and 1895, but at a greater distance from the city; amongst them were Fort Steendorp and Fort Walem.
+Between 1859 and 1864, the young Belgian Kingdom equipped the city of Antwerp, chosen as a National Redoubt in case of war, with a ring of eight brick forts: Fort 1 through Fort 8.
+As these forts quickly became outdated, several new forts were added to the ring between 1870 and 1895, positioned farther from the city; among them were Fort Steendorp and Fort Walem.

-Advances in the development of artillery kept outdating the 19th century forts, however.
-So, at the beginning of the 20th century, the Belgian government decided to surround Antwerp with yet a second ring of forts at an even greater distance from the city.
-Building commenced and in 1913, 11 armored forts and 12 armored redoubts, built out of concrete, had been built around the city.
-They then started arming these new forts, a job which was not yet finished when Belgium was invaded by the Germans in 1914.
+Advances in artillery development continued to render 19th-century forts obsolete.
+Consequently, at the start of the 20th century, the Belgian government decided to surround Antwerp with a second ring of forts at an even greater distance from the city.
+Construction began, and by 1913, eleven armored forts and twelve concrete armored redoubts had been built around the city.
+The process of arming these new forts had just begun when Belgium was invaded by the Germans in 1914.

 Fort Ertbrand was built between 1908 and 1912.
-It is trapezium-shaped and surrounded by a moat.
-When the Germans invaded Belgium in 1914 the fort was manned by around 500 soldiers.
-The German Army besieged Antwerp from the south and took several forts there, after which the city capitulated.
-As Fort Ertbrand was situated at the north of Antwerp, it didn't see any action.
-Between the 2 World Wars the fort was modernized and adapted to gas attacks.
-But again it didn't see any action in World War II as it was evacuated shortly after the Germans had invaded.
+It is trapezoid-shaped and surrounded by a moat.
+When the Germans invaded Belgium in 1914, the fort was manned by around 500 soldiers.
+The German Army besieged Antwerp from the south and captured several forts there before the city surrendered.
+Since Fort Ertbrand is located to the north of Antwerp, it did not see any action.
+Between the two World Wars, the fort was modernized and adapted to gas attacks.
+However, it also did not see action in World War II, as it was evacuated shortly after the Germans invaded.

-After WW II the fort was used by the Bomb Disposal Unit of the Belgian army to destroy explosives, mines and ammunition.
-At some point it was sold to a private individual.
-It remained in private property until the end of 2016.
-It is now in the care of Natuurpunt; a nature conservation association.
+After World War II, the fort was used by the Belgian Army's Bomb Disposal Unit to destroy explosives, mines, and ammunition.
+At some point, it was sold to a private individual.
+It remained privately owned until the end of 2016.
+Currently, it is under the care of Natuurpunt, a nature conservation organization.

-At present Ertbrand Fort is part of a nature reserve.
-The reserve is freely accessible and you can walk around the fort island.
-The fort itself can only be visited on appointment with a guide in spring and summer, as it also serves as a bat habitat.
-I hope to be able to do that in the near future.
+Today, Ertbrand Fort is part of a nature reserve.
+The reserve is freely accessible, and visitors can walk around the fort island.
+The fort can be visited only by appointment with a guide during spring and summer, as it also serves as a bat habitat.
+I hope to have the opportunity to visit it soon.

 Gallery